 To maximize the number of American Indian students attaining their higher education goals.

-The AISF derives its purpose through the following core values:
+The AISFSC derives its purpose through the following core values:

 Respect – Respect for our American Indian people and the goals of our